tai-diasl/CityWar/README.md

 # City War

 ### About
-City Was is a game developed with Pygame, for the Applied Programming Language project at my college.
+City War is a game developed with Pygame, for the Applied Programming Language project at my college.
 It has 2 levels and a menu with the following options:

 Play alone -